Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:notation} introduces the basic notation and provides motivating examples.
+Section \ref{sec:notation} introduces the basic notation.
 Section \ref{sec:causal-effects} defines the main concepts we use throughout the paper, including partial causal effects, direct causal effects, and strong sign preservation.
-Section \ref{sec:decomposition} introduces the five estimands we study, the short regression, the long regression, the long regression with interactions, the strata fixed effects regression, and the saturated regression, and then presents the main results on how each of these estimands admits different decompositions into direct, indirect, and selection effects.
+Section \ref{sec:decomposition} introduces the five estimands we study and then presents the main results on how each of these estimands admits different decompositions into direct, indirect, and selection effects.
 Finally, Section \ref{sec:conclusion} concludes.